Course: Regulation and Organization for clinical researchers (BROK)

 You can register for the BROK® exam via https://nfu-ebrok.nl/.
 The exam consists of three cases in which different kind of studies will be discussed.

 Candidates for the BROK® exam will have 2 hours to finish the exam.
 A BROK® exam-test is available here.
-If you need more time for your exam, please send an email at least one week before your exam to email@example.com.
-If you would like an exam in English, send an email to firstname.lastname@example.org at least one week before your exam.
+If you need more time for your exam, please send an email at least 10 workdays before your exam to email@example.com (keep in mind that email will only be read on Monday and Tuesday).
+If you would like an exam in English, send an email to firstname.lastname@example.org at least 10 workdays before your exam.

 After finishing your exam, you will see directly if you passed the exam or not.
-After the exam you get the opportunity to look into the exam questions and answers.
+After the exam you get the opportunity to look into the exam questions and answers (this option is only for exams on location and not for the online BROK exams).
 If you pass your exam with a score of 80% or higher, you will receive the BROK® certificate and you will be included in the national BROK register.

 The BROK exam can be taken at UMC Utrecht or at other locations (see the EMWO exam calender).
-It is possible to participate in an online proctoring BROK exam (see for more information the study environment of the eBROK course).
+It is also possible to participate in an online proctoring BROK exam and even in a Record & Review BROK exam (see for more information the study environment of the eBROK course).

 Re-registration within three years after the initial BROK® (or after the previous re-registration) is mandatory if you still set up or carry out WMO-projects.
 The re-registration at the UMC Utrecht consists of an online training without examination.
 For more information about the re-registration see: https://nfu-ebrok.nl/, option 2: "I followed the old eBROK course") and follow instructions.
-Accreditation by the ABAN for re-registration BROK® for medical specialists is 6 points.
+Accreditation by the ABAN for re-registration BROK® for medical specialists is 5 points (from 14 September 2021) .
 More information is available on Connect (UMC Utrecht employees).